upenn-embedded/final-project-s25-the-redeem-team/README.md

 ### 1. Abstract

-This project is a music transcriber: it takes in a melody played on an electric piano, converts it to a key and octave of your choosing, then plays it back to the user for quick testing.
+This project is a music transposer: it takes in a melody played on an electric piano, converts it to a key and octave of your choosing, then plays it back to the user for quick testing.

 ### 2. Motivation